lanthale/PhotoSlide/README.md

 - Printing support inclusive borderless printing (experimental)
 - Bookmark files independend where found
 - Export/clipboard bookmarked files
+- Software update: Check for new version of photoslide and download/install it if user wants it

 ## Missing features